Circuit Technology Center 22 Parkridge Road

 Yes, it is complicated enough, but the challenge is magnified in this case as this BGA component has 2600 balls at a 1.0 mm pitch.

-Next, you find that clearing the site of excess solder is a little more delicate, and you decide to use your BGA rework machine's installed vacuum solder removal system.
-(See Figure 1).
+Next, you find that clearing the site of excess solder is a bit more delicate, so you decide to use your BGA rework machine's installed vacuum solder-removal system.

 So far, so good, but next comes the solder paste application at this site.
-Even after you've chosen solder paste with the best possible slump characteristics, you begin to confront another challenge.
+Even after you've chosen solder paste with the best possible slump characteristics, you face another challenge.

-Proper solder paste application, an acquired skill, even for low pin counts, is crucial for successful BGA rework, and the more pins there are, the more chances there are for uneven paste deposition.
+Proper solder paste application, an acquired skill, even for low pin counts, is crucial for successful BGA rework, and the more pins there are, the greater the risk of uneven paste deposition.

 With a metal stencil, you get one pass; if you try for a second or third, you risk pumping excess paste between the stencil apertures.
 This can cause paste bridging and, ultimately, a solder short, which is what you were trying to correct in the first place.